schollz/img2gcode/README.md

 - potrace
 - ffmpeg
 - imagemagick
+- autotrace

+### Windows

 On Windows you can install with [scoop](https://scoop.sh/).
 Note that you must use `python37` to install Python because one of the libraries (simplification) on Windows is incompatible with Python3.8.

 	scoop install potrace ffmpeg imagemagick python37

+Once installed, you can install the required Python packages with pip:

+	python37 -m pip install click loguru numpy simplification svgpathtools svgwrite tqdm pillow svg.path

+You also need to download `autotrace` from [here](https://github.com/scottvr/autotrace-win64-binaries/tree/master/bin) and put it in your path.

+### Linux

 On Linux you can install with apt: